travisdoor/travis.github.io/index.md

 {: style="text-align: justify;"}
-I'm C/C++/C# programmer and musician, currently working for [Craneballs](https://www.craneballs.com) company as C++ engine programmer and C# tool programmer.
+I'm C/C++/C# programmer and musician, currently working for [Craneballs](https://www.craneballs.com) company as C\# developer working on Virtual Forest data visualisation in Unity Engine.
 I'm creator of the Sandy Engine - procedural planet generator written in C++ and used in [Planet Nomads](https://www.planet-nomads.com) sandbox game.
 I'm also interested in game engines and lower level modules used for game development.
 I enjoy programming in general, it's my hobby as well music and guitar playing.

 {: style="text-align: justify;"}
 I've started with programming (especially game programming) back in 2004.
 My first projects